GoogleChrome/developer.chrome.com/site/en/docs/web-platform/launch-handler/index.md

 #### Register for the origin trial

-Starting in Chromium 98, the Launch Handler API will be available as an [origin trial](/docs/web-platform/origin-trials/) in Chromium.
-The origin trial is expected to end in Chromium 106 (October 26, 2022).
+Starting in Chromium 98, the Launch Handler API is available as an [origin trial](/docs/web-platform/origin-trials/) in Chromium.
+The origin trial is expected to end in Chromium 106 (October&nbsp;26, 2022).
 [Register here](https://developers.chrome.com/origintrials/#/trials/active).

 {% endAside %}